 Application Control Plus has applied an unconventional twist to traditional application blacklisting by adding policy-based list generation, offering comprehensive yet granular control.
 The following policies can be configured in Application Control Plus:

-This policy can be built based on the software owner, vendor, product name,folder path of the discovered applications running in your network.
+This policy can be built based on the software owner, vendor, product name,folder path of the discovered applications installed in your network.
 You can choose all the entities you distrust or deem unnecessary while creating the blacklist, so all the applications associated with those entities will be blocked instantly.

 Product Name Rule